 Join the festive fun this year at Legoland Windsor Resort, with a winter wonderland, dazzling Christmas lights, trees sprinkled with snow and lots of Lego magic.
 With plenty of activities for the kids to enjoy, this year will include a Duplo puppet pantomime, Lego friends carol singing and an amazing Holiday Harbour lights show featuring a special surprise guest.
 Although Father Christmas won’t be able to invite anyone into his Lego grotto this year, you can still see him exploring the magical park on his very own festive sleigh as families enjoy the fantastic rides and attractions Legoland has to offer.

-Packages include an overnight stay, delicious breakfast, two days access to selected rides and Father Christmas driving his sleigh through the park.
-Resort Hotel guests also get a Lego-themed family room, character meet and greets, access to Splash water play area and swimming pool and a special Christmas letter and Legoland gift for all children.
-Book to stay between 4 – 23 December 2020. legolandholidays.co.uk
+Packages include an overnight stay, delicious breakfast, one days entry to ‘LEGOLAND at Christmas’ including selected rides and Father Christmas driving his sleigh through the park.
+Resort Hotel guests also get a Lego-themed family room, access to Splash water play area and swimming pool and a special Christmas letter and Legoland gift for all children.
+Book to stay on the following dates: 26, 27 November, 3-5 December, 10-23 December 2021. legolandholidays.co.uk

 A Christmas Carol, Old Vic: In Camera

-The beloved Christmas tale of Ebenezer Scrooge returns to the Old Vic for it’s fourth year in a row, with a virtual adaption from Jack Thorne that children can enjoy cuddled up at home.
-This year sees Andrew Lincoln from Love Actually play the main role in the theatre adaptions of Charles Dickens’ timeless novel A Christmas Carol.
+The beloved Christmas tale of Ebenezer Scrooge returns to the Old Vic for its fifth year in a row, with a virtual adaption from Jack Thorne that children can enjoy cuddled up at home.
+This year sees Andrew Lincoln from Love Actually play the main role in the theatre adaptations of Charles Dickens’ timeless novel A Christmas Carol.